kingdave4/My-Portfolio/content/Blog/Kubernetesblog.md

 ```

 ### 5. Don't Skip the Dashboard
 The Kubernetes Dashboard is a useful visual interface.
-While optional, it’s a great tool for understanding cluster activity—especially when you're just getting started.
+While optional, it’s a great tool for understanding cluster activity especially when you're just getting started.

 ## What's Next?
 Now that I’ve learned the basics, my next Kubernetes objectives include: